Overview of Alaska Taxes

-The city of Anchorage is home to roughly 40% of Alaska’s total population.
-It also has the highest property taxes in the state.
+The city of Anchorage is home to roughly half of Alaska’s total population.
+It also has one of the highest property taxes in the state.
 The total mill rate in Anchorage is generally about 15 mills, varying somewhat depending on where in the city you live.
 That means, without claiming any exemptions, homeowners in Anchorage would pay a property tax rate of 1.5%, well above the national average.

 Here’s the good news: Anchorage offers its residents a number of significant property tax exemptions:

 - The Senior Citizen Exemption is worth up to $150,000 of the assessed value and can be claimed by residents who are 65 years of age or older and who own and live in the home as their primary residence.
 Homeowners paying the mill rate of 15 mills and receiving the full exemption would save $2,250 annually.

 - The Disabled Veteran Exemption is also worth up to $150,000 of assessed value.
 It can be claimed by disabled veterans or by Anchorage residents who are at least 60 years old and the widow or widower of a disabled veteran.

 - The Residential Exemption is equal to 10% of assessed value, up to a maximum of $20,000 per year.
 It can be claimed for owner-occupied, primary residences in Anchorage.

 Other exemptions include the Military Service Widow/Widower Exemption and the Fire Protection Exemption.
 In total, these exemptions alleviate some of the property tax burden of Anchorage residents.
 For that reason the actual average effective property tax rate in the city is 1.33%.
 That is still well above the national average, but lower than the 1.5% rate mentioned above.

 Fairbanks North Star